nextflow-io/training/docs/nf_customize/03_execution.md

 -profile <profile name>
 ```

-Configuration profiles are defined by using the special scope `profile` within configuration files.
+Configuration profiles are defined using the special scope `profile` within configuration files.
 Profiles group the attributes that belong to the same profile using a common prefix.
-For example, `foo` and `bar` are separate profiles:

 ```console title="example.config"
 profiles {